-At St. Denis & Davey P.A., our skilled attorneys defend retailers, auto dealerships, homeowners’ associations, and other entities in a wide variety of matters, ranging from product defects and premises liability claims to insurance defense and construction defect litigation.
+At St. Denis & Davey P.A., our skilled attorneys defend retailers, auto dealerships, homeowners’ associations, and other entities in a wide variety of matters, ranging from medical malpractice, product defects and premises liability claims to insurance defense and construction defect litigation.
 Our firm represents insurance companies as well as automobile dealerships, boat and R.V. dealerships, tire dealers, and other retailers throughout Jacksonville, Tampa, Miami, and other cities in Florida, devising appropriate strategies from the beginning of a case all the way through the duration of litigation if necessary.

 Founding partner Donald W. St. Denis is a board-certified Florida Bar Civil Trial Practice attorney who received the highest AV rating from his peers.
 He has been named as a “Super Lawyer” for the past three years and counting.
 Mr. St. Denis and his associates are committed to protecting our clients’ interests while focusing on early and efficient settlement or dismissal of claims.
 Our attorneys have achieved recent successes at the summary judgment stage, as well as obtaining many denials of class action certification requests and dismissals of claims found to be frauds on the court.Protecting Auto Dealerships Facing Lawsuits